Gelfand-Tsetlin modules: canonicity and calculations: Gelfand-Tsetlin modules

 for some diagram $D$, with all dots pushed to the top of the diagram.

-We let $a$ be the longitude value on the top of the rightmost terminal we consider (as shown in the picture above), and $a'$ the value on of the rightmost terminal it connects to at the bottom with $x$-value $<a$.
+We let $a$ be the longitude value on the top of the rightmost terminal we consider (as shown in the picture above).
+We let $a'$ be the value on the rightmost terminal at the bottom with $x$-value $<a$ which connects to the terminal at $x=a$.
 Such a terminal exists by assumption.
-Note that the strand starting there must cross all strands with longitude between $a'$ and $a$, including those with longitude $a'$ and label $i'<i$ and with longitude $a$ and label $i'>i$.
-Thus, at the bottom of the diagram, there is a portion which looks like:
+Note that the strand starting there must cross all strands with longitude between $a'$ and $a$, including those with longitude $a'$ and label $i'<i$ as well as those with longitude $a$ and label $i'>i$.
+Thus, at the bottom of the diagram, there is a portion that looks like:

 where the middle strand has thickness $t$.
 The strands at the far right have longitude $a'+1$; these might all have thickness 0, in which case we just have a split and no merge.
-Similarly we might have thickness 0 at longitude $a'$ at the top of the diagram, in which case we don't have a split, but just a merge.
-In many cases, we will just have a strand moving one unit to the right, and no other crossings.
+Similarly, we might have thickness 0 at longitude $a'$ at the top of the diagram, in which case we don't have a split, but just a merge.
+In many cases, we will just have a strand moving one unit to the right and no other crossings.

 We now wish to write the diagram \eqref{eq:tXp-two} in terms of \eqref{eq:tXp}.
-Note that by using the method of \eqref{eq:power-series}, we can write the diagram \eqref{eq:tXp} with any number of dots on the middle strand by multiplying at the top and bottom by elements of $\Gamma$.
+Note that using the method of \eqref{eq:power-series}, we can write the diagram \eqref{eq:tXp} with any number of dots on the middle strand by multiplying at the top and bottom by elements of $\Gamma$.

-Now, we can rewrite \eqref{eq:tXp-two} using \cite[(2.70)]{KLMS} by adding a split and merge in the middle down to $t$ strands of weight 1, placing $t-1$ dots on 1 strand, $t-2$ on another, etc. Using \cite[Prop.
-2.4]{KLMS}, we can push this split and merge to the vertical strands, and rewrite this as a ``ladder''
+Now, we can rewrite \eqref{eq:tXp-two} using \cite[(2.70)]{khovanovExtendedGraphical2012} by adding a split and merge in the middle down to $t$ strands of weight 1, placing $t-1$ dots on 1 strand, $t-2$ on another, etc. Using \cite[Prop.
+2.4]{khovanovExtendedGraphical2012}, we can push this split and merge to the vertical strands and rewrite this as a ``ladder''